Theresa May promised to deliver a Brexit -- but here is why we shouldn't be so sure

 1) May preferred the country to remain in the single market if it voted to leave the EU.

-2) But she had serious doubts about whether a future government would be able to secure the type of Brexit that many pro-Leave MPs desire — i.e., the UK remains in the single market but does not sign up to the Freedom of Movement Act.
+2) But she had serious doubts about whether a future government would be able to secure the type of Brexit which many pro-Leave MPs desire i.e. the UK remains in the single market but does not sign up to the Freedom of Movement Act.

-May had every right to be sceptical, as multiple EU officials have already told the UK that it should not expect to be given exception from free-movement rules in addition to access to the single market.
-Donald Tusk, the European Council president, reiterated this stance last week when he said the UK could not enjoy the free market “à la carte” — suggesting that May will not be able to negotiate a deal based on single-market access without freedom of movement or even to pick what Britain wants to keep or denounce from EU membership.
+May had every right to be sceptical, as multiple EU officials have already told the UK that it should not expect to be given exception from free movement rules in addition to access to the single market.
+Current European Council President Donald Tusk reiterated this stance last week when he said that the UK cannot enjoy the free market “à la carte” — a phrase that means that Theresa May will not be able to negotiate a deal based on single market access without freedom of movement or even cherry pick what Britain wants to keep or denounce from EU membership.

 So, what will Brexit actually mean?

-May was lauded by MPs from both sides of the referendum debate for taking a firm stance on the UK’s withdrawal from the EU.
-But what awaits her is a long, gruelling process that will be much less straightforward than her claim that “Brexit means a Brexit” suggested.
+Theresa May was lauded by MPs from both sides of the referendum debate for taking a firm stance on the UK’s withdrawal from the EU.
+However, what awaits her is a long, gruelling process which will be much less straightforward than her claim that “Brexit means a Brexit” suggested.

-It is also worth noting that if the activation of Article 50 is delayed until 2018, the process of leaving could easily coincide with the next general election.
-This scenario would have some significant implications.
-If the Tories win the next election, it will give May the mandate to bring the country out of the EU on the terms she deems satisfactory.

-But more interesting is that May could be tasked with negotiating an acceptable Brexit while trying to win an election.
-The electorate may feel more positive about EU membership in four years, or conversely, it could feel that May is failing to deliver the deal that was voted for on June 23, 2016.
-Taking all of these considerations into account, the crucial year for UK’s relationship with the EU could well be 2020, not 2016.

 NOW WATCH: Boris Johnson’s clumsiest moments